sani-coop/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 To make the location of an answer fixed in a shuffled list, add ``fixed="true"`` to the ``choice`` element for the answer.

 ..
-I removed the "rerandomize" attribute as it does not get added to the OLX when changed in settings (but it does work).
+I removed the "rerandomize="always" attribute from the <problem> element as it does not work.
+Looks like you must set this in settings now?
 Tested on Edge as well as the  sandbox. - Alison 4 Aug 2016

 .. code-block:: xml